Skip to main content

 Use account permissioning to:

 Local permissioning works at the node level.
-Each node in the network has a permissions configuration file.
+Each node in the network has a permissions configuration file, which can be used to configure node and/or account permissioning rules.

 Local permissioning affects your node but not the rest of the network.
 Use local permissioning to restrict use of your node (that is, the resources under your control).
 For example, customers are able to access your node.